-After creating the processor package assembly, mount it onto the heatsink to create the processor heatsink module (PHM).
+After you have made a processor package assembly by following the instructions on the previous page, please follow the steps below to mount the processor package assembly onto the heatsink to create the Processor Heatsink Module (PHM).

-- 1. On the heatsink label, locate "1" and the corner next to it.
-Turn the heatsink upside down with the thermal grease side facing up, keeping track of the "1" corner. - 2.
-Remove the protective thermal film if present.
-If this is a new heatsink, the necessary thermal grease has been pre-applied in the factory.
-If the heatsink is not new, apply the proper amount of the thermal grease. - 3.
-In the plastic processor clip, locate the hollow triangle at the corner ("a" in the drawing below) next to a hole and plastic mounting clips.
-There is a similar hole and mounting clips at the diagonal corner of the of the processor clip ("b" in the drawing). - 4.
-With the underside of heatsink and the underside of the processor package facing up, align the "1" corner on the heatsink ("A" in the drawing) against the mounting clips next to the hollow triangle ("a") on the processor package. - 5.
-Also align the corner ("B") at the diagonal side of the heatsink with the corresponding clips on the processor package ("b"). - Once aligned, press the processor package assembly onto the heatsink until the mounting clips (at a, b, c, and d) snap into place.
+- 1. Locate "1" on the heatsink label and the triangular corner next to it on the heatsink.
+With your index finger pressing against the screw at this triangular corner, carefully hold and turn the heatsink upside down with the thermal-grease side facing up.
+Remove the protective thermal film if present, and apply the proper amount of the thermal grease as needed.
+(Skip this step if you have a new heatsink because the necessary thermal grease is pre-applied in the factory.) - 2.
+Holding the processor package assembly at the center edge, turn it upside down.
+With the thermal-grease side facing up, locate the hollow triangle located at the corner of the processor carrier assembly ("a" in the graphic).
+Note a larger hole and plastic mounting clicks located next to the hollow triangle.
+Also locate another set of mounting clicks and a larger hole at the diagonal corner of the same (reverse) side of the processor carrier assembly ("b" in the graphic). - With the back of heatsink and the reverse side of the processor package assembly facing up, align the triangular corner on the heatsink ("A" in the graphic) against the mounting clips next to the hollow triangle ("a") on the processor package assembly. - Also align the triangular corner ("B") at the diagonal side of the heatsink with the corresponding clips on the processor package assembly ("b"). - 5.
+Once the mounting clips on the processor package assembly are properly aligned with the corresponding holes on the back of heatsink, securely attach the heatsink to the processor package assembly by snapping the mounting clips at the proper places on the heatsink to create the processor heatsink module (PHM).